crateio/distutils2/docs/source/projects-index.simple.rst

 While downloading, the md5 of the archive will be checked, if not matches, it will try another time, then if fails again, raise `MD5HashDoesNotMatchError`.

-Internally, that's not the SimpleIndexCrawler which download the distributions, but the `DistributionInfo` class.
+Internally, that's not the Crawler which download the distributions, but the `DistributionInfo` class.
 Please refer to this documentation for more details.

 Following PyPI external links